Tornado touches down in New Orleans

 - Witness: "The lights went out and you could hear stuff falling from the ceiling"

-(CNN)A powerful tornado touched down in New Orleans on Tuesday, causing heavy damage to buildings in the city and surrounding areas, officials said.
+(CNN)A powerful tornado touched down Tuesday in New Orleans, causing heavy damage to buildings in the city and surrounding areas, officials said.

 The severe weather spanned a wide swath of southeastern Louisiana.